SanyaNanda/MeraAnsh/README.md

 ## Why MeraAnsh?

 ***A moment of incredible delight is the thing that a mother feels when an infant is put on her arms – a delight each mother ought to experience.
 Be that as it may, for some pregnant ladies in India this memory is never lived,the moment of giving birth is often alarming.All ladies need admittance to antenatal consideration in pregnancy, skilled care during labor, and support and backing in the weeks after labor.
-All births should be assissted by skilled health experts, as convenient administration and treatment can have the effects on the life and passing of both the mother and the child.
+All births should be assissted by skilled health experts, as convenient administration and treatment can have the effects on the life and passing of both the mother and the child.***
-***

-A lot of

 ## About MeraAnsh